 In case La Quadrature du Net the Court states, that all operations processing personal data carried out by providers of electronic communications services fall within the scope of Directive 2002/58, including processing operations resulting from obligations imposed on those providers by the public authorities.64 In case Privacy International the Court states: "...national legislation enabling a State authority to require providers of electronic communications services to forward traffic data and location data to the security and intelligence agencies for the purpose of safeguarding national security falls within the scope of [Directive 2002/58]".65 Article 4 TEU actually exclude national security from the scope of application of the EU legislation.
-However, this is narrowly applicable to the activities of intelligence agencies for the protection of national security.
-Article 4 of the TEU does not cover the activities of service providers where requested or obliged, by national laws adopted in the implementation of Article 23 GDPR and/or Article 15 of Directive 2002/58, to restrict a number of individuals' rights for the purposes of protection of national security.
+However, this is narrowly applicable to the activities of intelligence agencies for service providers where requested or obliged, by national laws adopted in the implementation of Article 23 GDPR and/or Article 15 of Directive 2002/58, to restrict a number of individuals' rights for the purposes of protection of national security.